TravelTripperWeb-Sites/sample-website/README.md

 Run `jekyll serve` to view the result in your browser.

-This project supports many CMS's extentions but doesn't use it.
+This project supports many CMS's extentions but doesn't use it yet.

 ## i18n
 To localize a website additional configuration is needed.
 Create `_config.yml` file as following: